 Claims may be submitted in approved paper or electronic format in accordance with Government Code 925.6.

-The Controller is authorized to perform field audits of all state agencies and their programs at his discretion, or as directed by statute, or as requested by state agencies or the federal government to address fraud, waste and abuse and to produce revenue.
+The Controller is authorized to perform field audits of all state agencies and their programs at his or her discretion, or as directed by statute, or as requested by state agencies or the federal government to address fraud, waste and abuse and to produce revenue.

-As part of his Constitutional responsibility, the Controller also conducts field audits of school districts, community colleges and other local government agencies to identify unallowable uses of State and federal dollars for a variety of programs.
+As part of his or her Constitutional responsibility, the Controller also conducts field audits of school districts, community colleges and other local government agencies to identify unallowable uses of State and federal dollars for a variety of programs.

 Types of State and Local Agency Audits include: